Wilhelman/Super-Racing-64/README.md

 ## How to play

 You just have to do 3 laps before times runs out (3 minutes and 15 seconds).
 There are two ways of arriving to the finish line, you can choose either one or the other.
 But be careful there's one more dangeorous than the other: it has no walls, has two trap and a hell of a jump at the end.
 There's also a 2 player mode if you want to compete with someone else.
+If you turn upside down you can also respawn in the last sensor you've passed (see controls for more details).

 That's it, hope you have fun!